Holiday Heart Attacks

 2. Heavy Perspiration.
 One may break out in a cold, clammy sweat when you have to present at a company meeting.
 However, many women suffering a heart attack start perspiring without stressors present.
 Don’t mistake a hot flash or blame it on their menstrual cycle.

 5. Stomach cramps.
-Abdominal pain that is often shrugged off with the statement, ‘it must be something I ate!” often ends in a heart attack for unsuspecting women.
+Abdominal pain that is often shrugged off with the statement, ‘It must be something I ate!” often ends in a heart attack for unsuspecting women.

 6. Sharp Upper Body Pain.
 While men may feel “the weight of an elephant” sitting on their chests–heart attacks for women often cause sharp pains in the upper body.
 It’s common for women to complain of severe, shooting pain or dull, gradually mounting pain in the neck, upper arms, or jaw.

 7. Rapid Heart Rate.
 An Intensely rushing heartbeat will commonly accompany feelings of intense anxiety and perspiration in women suffering a heart attack.
-One might think you’re having a heart attack, because it strikes suddenly, your heart overexerting, during a non-stressful endeavor.
+One might think you’re having a heart attack because it strikes suddenly, your heart overexerting, during a non-stressful endeavor.

 Ways to Avoid a Holiday Heart Attack: